CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/background-processing.md

 # Background Processing

-Background processing in AppEngine is a crucial mechanism that automates tasks and processes, ensuring that critical operations are executed efficiently without manual intervention.
+Background processing in CompuTec AppEngine is a crucial mechanism that automates tasks and processes, ensuring that critical operations are executed efficiently without manual intervention.
 This process is driven by a series of triggers and tasks, which can range from simple data updates to complex workflows involving external systems.

 ## The Role of Jobs and Logic

 At the core of background processing are jobs, each of which is governed by specific logic.
 These jobs can perform a variety of functions, such as adding data within SAP Business One, interacting with external systems, or executing predefined workflows.
 The flexibility of this system is immense — essentially, the only limit to what these tasks can accomplish is the code written to define them.
-A single plugin within AppEngine can contain numerous jobs, each designed to handle different aspects of the background process.
+A single plugin within CompuTec AppEngine can contain numerous jobs, each designed to handle different aspects of the background process.

 ![Background Processing](./media/background-processing/background-processing.png)

 ## Trigger Types

-To initiate these jobs, the AppEngine relies on three primary types of triggers: event, time, and manual.
+To initiate these jobs, CompuTec AppEngine relies on three primary types of triggers: event, time, and manual.

 ![Trigger Types](./media/background-processing/trigger-types.png)